cgrace0044/pp4_zaragoza_restaurants/README.md

 ### User Authentication

-- Django's @loginrequired decorator to only allow certain access to logged in users (e.g. favourites, likes, comments etc).
+- Django's @loginrequired decorator was used to only allow certain access to logged in users (e.g. favourites, likes, comments etc).
 - Some HTML only displays to logged in users using 'if user is authenticated' functionality.

 ### Password Management